Springvale railway station

-Springvale railway station is a commuter railway station on the Pakenham and Cranbourne lines, which are part of the Melbourne railway network.
+Springvale station is a railway station operated by Metro Trains Melbourne on the Pakenham and Cranbourne lines, both part of the Melbourne rail network.
 It serves the south-eastern suburb of Springvale, in Melbourne, Victoria, Australia.
 Springvale station is a below ground premium station, featuring two side platforms.
 It opened on 1 September 1880, with the current station provided in 2014.

 Initially opened as Spring Vale, the station was given its current name of Springvale on 29 February 1972.

 History

 Springvale station opened on 1 September 1880, almost three years after the railway line from Oakleigh was extended to Dandenong.
 Like the suburb itself, the station was named after the Spring Vale Hotel, the proprietor inspired by the natural springs in the area for travellers and stock between Melbourne and Dandenong.
 The name was also inspired by a place near the Bog of Allen in the proprietor's native Ireland.

 In 1964, boom barriers replaced interlocked gates at the former Springvale Road level crossing, which was located at the up end of the station.

 In 1975, the signal box was provided with a new relay interlocking system.
 Also occurring in that year, a crossover was abolished at the up end of the station, with a new crossover provided at the down end.
 In 1976, the goods platform was abolished.

 On 7 June 1996, Springvale was upgraded to a premium station.

 The remnant of a former branch line, which operated to Spring Vale Cemetery station, was located at the down end of the station.
 In 1922, it was provided with overhead wiring.
 In 1952, the majority of the line was dismantled, with the remaining portion of the line becoming a siding.
 In October 2002, it was booked out of use and, in August 2008, the associated points and signals, the crossover and overhead wiring were removed.

 On 30 January 2012, the signal box was abolished, with control transferred to the Dandenong signal box.
 In mid-2013, construction commenced on a grade separation project to eliminate the Springvale Road level crossing, immediately adjacent to the station.
 As part of this project, a new station was constructed below street level, which opened on 22 April 2014.